 Click here for more information on Precinct Worker Programs

-What is the Remote Accessible Voter-by-Mail (RAVBM)?
+What is Remote Accessible Vote-by-Mail (RAVBM)?

-A RAVBM system allows voters to mark their selection using their own compatible technology to vote independently and privately.
+The RAVBM system allows voters to vote independently and privately by marking ballot selection(s) using their own compatible technology.
 This system is available to all California registered voters.
-To use the RAVBM system a voter must download the application, mark, and print their ballot, sign the envelope (using the envelope provided with the vote-by-mail ballot or your own envelope), then return their ballot to the Elections Official
+To use the RAVBM system, a voter must download the application, mark and print their ballot, sign the envelope (using the envelope provided with the regular vote-by-mail ballot or the voter's own envelope), then return their ballot by mail, drop box, polling place, or directly to the SLO County Elections Office.

 How to use RAVBM